Global Leaders React To Shooting At White House Correspondents' Dinner

 - World leaders condemn the shooting incident at the White House Correspondents' Dinner, expressing relief that President Trump and other officials were unharmed.

-- Several leaders, including those from the UK, France, and Canada, voiced their support for democratic institutions and condemned the attack.
+- Several leaders, including those from the UK, France, and Canada, voiced their shock and support, emphasising the importance of protecting democratic institutions.

-- Israeli President Benjamin Netanyahu called the incident an attack on all democracies, highlighting the broader implications of political violence.
+- The incident prompted widespread condemnation of political violence and reaffirmation of democratic values from leaders around the world.

 World leaders expressed relief on Sunday that US President Donald Trump and his top officials were unharmed following a shooting incident at the White House Correspondents' Dinner, asserting that political violence has no place in a democracy.